flutter/website/src/docs/cookbook/design/themes.md

 ---
-title: Using Themes to share colors and font styles
+title: Use themes to share colors and font styles
 short-title: Themes
 description: How to share colors and font styles throughout an app using Themes.
 prev:
-  title: Updating the UI based on orientation
+  title: Update the UI based on orientation
   path: /docs/cookbook/design/orientation
 next:
-  title: Using custom fonts
+  title: Use custom fonts
   path: /docs/cookbook/design/fonts
 ---

-To share colors and font styles throughout an app, take advantage of themes.
-There are two ways to define themes:
+To share colors and font styles throughout an app, use themes.
-App-wide or using `Theme` widgets that define the colors and font styles for a particular part of the application.
+You can either define app-wide themes, or use `Theme` widgets that define the colors and font styles for a particular part of the application.
 In fact, app-wide themes are just `Theme` widgets created at the root of an apps by the `MaterialApp`.